Ribbonness of a stable-ribbon surface-link, II. General case: Abstract

 \section{Abstract}

-It is shown that a handle-irreducible summand of every stable-ribbon surface-link is a unique ribbon surface-link up to equivalences.
-This is a generalization of the result for the case of a stably trivial surface-link previously observed.
+It is shown that any handle-irreducible summand of every stable-ribbon surface-link is a unique ribbon surface-link up to equivalences, so that every stable-ribbon surface-link is a ribbon surface-link.
+This is a generalization of a previously observed result for a stably trivial surface-link.
+Two observations are given.
+One observation is that a connected sum of two surface-links is a ribbon surface-link if and only if both the connected summands are ribbon surface-links.
+The other observation is a characterization of when a surface-link consisting of ribbon surface-knot components becomes a ribbon surface-link.

 \phantom{x}